Vadim01j12feradim/GMVideosBackend/README.md

 # GMVideoBackend
-This is the back of the project videos the another project complement is FrontDevelopper
+This is the back of the project videos the another project complement is GMVideosFrontDevelopper

+git add .